 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-The Michigan State Police (MSP) Missing Children's Clearinghouse invites fifth grade students statewide to participate in the 2022 National Missing Children's Day Poster Contest.
+The Michigan State Police (MSP) Missing Children’s Clearinghouse invites fifth grade students statewide to participate in the 2023 National Missing Children’s Day Poster Contest.
 The annual contest creates an opportunity to promote child safety while discussing the issue of missing and/or exploited children.
-There are over 900 missing children in the State of Michigan currently.
+There are almost 950 missing children in the State of Michigan currently.

 Michigan’s winning artist will have a shot at the national contest, which includes a free trip to Washington D.C. and their artwork featured as the National Missing Children’s Day poster.
 The 2018 national winner was a Michigan student from Clinton Township.